 Remember the first time you hit the road for a run?
 You didn't do three miles on your first run out and neither should your dog.
 Just like a person, a dog needs to adapt to fitness.
 Start slow.
-Take your dog out for a half mile at first, build to a mile, and then build from there.
+Take your dog out for a half mile at first, build to a mile and then build from there.
 Try a walk/run regimen at first.
-I keep Ollie's runs to 30 minutes or less.
-If I am on a long run, I might take him for a three mile loop (he is conditioned for that) and drop him at home while I continue my run.
+If I am on a long run, I might take him for a three mile loop or two (he is conditioned for that) and drop him off at home while I continue my run.

 2. Hot Paws

 You have those fancy running shoes, your dog's paws don't have the rubber soles to protect from the heat.
-Before you run on the street, place your bare skin foot on the cement.
-If it is too hot for you, it is probably too hot for him.
+Before you run on the street in the scorching heat, place your bare skin on the cement.
+If it is too hot for you, it is probably too hot for him too.
 Dogs will need to be acclimated to running in the heat, just like you.